BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 # Statistical software{#statistical_software}

+The installation of additional commands/packages must be requested from the BPLIM team, bplim@bportugal.pt.
+Researchers are not allowed to install new commands/packages on the server autonomously.

 ## Stata

 Stata versions available in the server: 14, 15, 16 and 17 (adjust the following lines to the Stata version you want to use)